DiaPer: End-to-End Neural Diarization with Perceiver-Based Attractors: The Model

 The main two modules in DiaPer are the frame encoder and the attractor decoder.
 As shown in Figure~\ref{fig:Frame_Encoder_extended} and proposed in~\cite{fujita2019end}, the frame encoder receives the sequence of frame features $\textbf{X}$ and transforms them with a few chained self-attention layers $\textbf{E} = FrameEncoder(\textbf{X})$ to obtain the frame embeddings $\textbf{E} \in \mathbb{R}^{T \times D}$.
 The attractor decoder receives the frame embeddings and produces attractors $\textbf{A} = PercDec(\textbf{E})$ with $\textbf{A} \in \mathbb{R}^{A \times D}$\footnote{In practice, $S=A$.} which are in turn compared with the frame embeddings to determine which speaker is active at each time-frame: $\hat{\textbf{Y}} = \sigma(\textbf{E} PercDec(\textbf{E})^\top)$.

 In other words, the frame encoder is in charge of transforming the initial input features into deeper and more contextualized representations from which (a) the attractors will be estimated, and (b) the frame-wise activation of each speaker will be determined.
 Several encoder layers are used to extract such representations and, in a similar way as presented in~\cite{fujita2023neural}, each layer also includes frame-speaker activities conditioning.
 As shown in Figure~\ref{fig:Frame_Encoder_extended}, intermediate attractors are calculated given the frame embeddings of each frame encoder layer.
 The intermediate attractors are then weighted by intermediate frame activities and transformed into the frame embedding space to produce the conditioning.
+While in EEND-EDA the input frame embeddings are directly processed to obtain attractors, attractors obtained with an attention mechanism need queries to be compatible with keys.
+The intermediate loss ensures that they match at different encoder layers, thus easing the compatibility at the end of the frame encoder.
+The attractors are always calculated with the same Perceiver-based decoder, i.e. the parameters are shared for all the intermediate attractors.

 More formally, the $FrameEncoder$ consists of

 where $1 \leq l \leq L$, and $L$ is the number of self-attention layers ($FrEncLayer_l$ denoting the $l^{th}$ self-attention layer) and $\textbf{W}_{in} \in \mathbb{R}^{D \times F}$ and $\textbf{b}_{in} \in \mathbb{R}^{D}$ are the weights and biases of the input transformation on the frames.